 Please check back here prior to the tutorial date for installation instructions.

 Alice Zheng is a senior manager of applied science on the machine learning optimization team on Amazon’s advertising platform.
 She specializes in research and development of machine learning methods, tools, and applications.
 She’s the author of Feature Engineering for Machine Learning.
-Previously, Alice has worked at GraphLab, Dato, and Turi, where she led the machine learning toolkits team and spearheaded user outreach; was a researcher in the Machine Learning Group at Microsoft Research – Redmond.
+Previously, Alice has worked at GraphLab, Dato, and Turi, where she led the machine learning toolkits team and spearheaded user outreach; and was a researcher in the Machine Learning Group at Microsoft Research – Redmond.
 Alice holds PhD and BA degrees in computer science and a BA in mathematics, all from UC Berkeley.

 Chris DuBois is a data scientist focused on building tools for other data scientists.
 At Dato, Chris has helped design and implement tools for creating recommendation systems and for large-scale text analysis.
 His current work makes it simpler to train models that generalize well.
 After studying applied mathematics at Pomona College, he earned a PhD in statistics from the University of California, Irvine, where he researched latent variable models for social-network data occurring over time.